jobiols/odoo-env/README.md

 Changelog
 ---------
+- [0.8.10]  - Add --edm option to allow database manager on production
+- [0.8.9]   - When installed from pip --nginx does not work
 - [0.8.8]   - Disable database manager on login page in prod environment
 - [0.8.7]   - Working on Python 2.7 to 3.7
 - [0.8.6]   - Fix: when installing on prod make a Shallow Clone